 The annual electricity demand of the firm results of about 800 MWh with a total cost of supply of 150 kEur/year and a correspondent avoided cost for on site generated electricity of 150 Eur/MWh.
 The NG supply cost is 0.385 Eur/Nm3 with a LHV of 10.46 kWh/Nm3.
 O&M costs for all cases are assumed of 12 Eur/MWh of electricity generated.
-On the basis of the energy performance and investment/operational costs, a preliminary cost/benefit analysis is presented.
-Investment costs are assumed from manufacturers of MGT [25] and small scale ORC [26].
+With these assumptions, and on the basis of the energy performance and investment/operational costs of each case study, a preliminary cost/benefit analysis is presented.
+Investment costs are assumed from manufacturers of MGT [14] and small scale ORC [15].
 Table 2 reports the electricity output in each 10-min cycle and the correspondent NG consumption and savings for the three case studies.
-On the basis of fuel costs, O&M costs and investment costs, the economic balances are reported in Table 2, assuming the torrefaction capacity rate of the firm under investigation (36 cycles per day and

-9,360 cycles per year).
+On the basis of fuel costs, O&M costs and investment costs, the economic balances are reported in Table 3, assuming the torrefaction capacity rate of the firm under investigation (36 cycles per day and 9,360 cycles per year).
 As can be seen, at the relatively low production capacity of the proposed case study, and with the assumed electricity and NG costs, the investment profitability is quite low.

 The results assume that the CHP plant operates only during the coffee torrefaction process to avoid discharged heat from cogeneration.
-The investment profitability increases when operating the CHP plant baseload and in net metering to the grid, in order to produce, on a yearly basis, the same amount of electricity consumed by the firm.
+This operation influences the investment profitability, that increases when operating the CHP plant baseload and in net metering to the grid, in order to produce, on a yearly basis, the same amount of electricity consumed by the firm.
 With the assumed hypothesis, the highest profitability for case study 1 is achieved when the CHP electricity output on a yearly basis equals the on site electricity demand of the firm.
 In order to evaluate the influence of the electricity/natural gas cost ratio and of the torrefaction production capacity (and consequently heat demand for the process), a sensitivity of investment profitability of the case 1 (MGT in CHP mode) is proposed in Figure 4.
 The two sizes of 100 and 200 kW are compared (with operating hours of 8000 and 4000 h/year respectively) at different heat demand intensity (which correspond to different production capacity intensity rates, and different cycles per year).
-As can be seen, at high electricity/natural gas cost ratio and high production capacity intensity, the profitability of the investment increases. and the small scale MGT appears more profitable since it can better match the electricity demand of the firm operating for 8,000 hr/year baseload instead of 4,000 hr/year of the 200 kW size CHP.
-In the same figure, the sensitivity of investment profitability for case 2 (ORC) is reported, as a function of the torrefaction production capacity (respectively 6.12 and 18 working hours/day) and avoided cost of electricity, and for the 26 kWe ORC size.
+As can be seen, at high electricity/natural gas cost ratio and high production capacity intensity, the profitability of the investment increases, and the small scale MGT appears more profitable since it can better match the electricity demand of the firm operating for 8,000 hr/year baseload instead of 4,000 hr/year of the 200 kW size CHP.
+In the same figure, the sensitivity of investment profitability for case 2 (ORC) is reported, as a function of the torrefaction production capacity (respectively 6.12 and 18 working hours/day) and avoided cost of electricity, and for the two ORC sizes of 30 and 75 kWe.
 As can be seen, when increasing the operating hours of the MGT (case 1), the investment profitability increases and exceeds the one of the ORC, which is highly influenced by the production capacity.